Faizul-Bitto/learn-node.js/1. Node.js/a. global object/README.md

   console.log("I am a function");
 }

-// Method 1: Export a single thing module.exports = people;

-// Method 2: Export multiple things (this overwrites method 1) module.exports = {
+// Export multiple items as an object module.exports = {
   people, // same as people: people a, // same as a: a